gisaacson/coursera-getting-data/CodeBook.md

 The acceleration signal from the smartphone accelerometer X axis is in standard gravity units ‘g’.

-## After reading the txt. files into R, the following steps were taken in processing the data.
+## After reading the txt. files into R, the following steps were taken in processing the data:

 *Significant newly-introduced variables are included in bold.*